On the Detection of Shared Data Manipulation in Distributed Optimization: Background

 \subsection{Alternating Direction Method of Multipliers}

-ADMM is a well-known distributed optimization algorithm based on the augmented Lagrangian method.
-We first present the general form of the ADMM algorithm.
-We then describe a special case of ADMM that solves the consensus problem.
+ADMM is a well-known distributed optimization algorithm based on the augmented Lagrangian method~\cite{boyd2011distributed}.
+We first present the general form of the ADMM algorithm and then describe a special case that solves the consensus problem.